Current funding deadline - 5th of Nov! See the About tab for more information.

 Why it's a great idea:

-St Andrew's Garden's is a much loved and well used green space at the heart of Rugby Town.
-It's a key venue for Rugby Bike Fest, Festival of Culture, and the Food Festival all of which are rapidly growing in success.
+St Andrew's Gardens is a much loved and well used green space at the heart of Rugby Town.
+It's a key venue for the Rugby Bike Fest, Festival of Culture, and the Food Festival all of which are rapidly growing in success.
 We want to invest in the gardens to provide more scope for events, plus provide bespoke outdoor space for new initiatives and community projects.
-The gardens deserve a new lease of life - At the Heart will do just that, transforming the space through new bee friendly planting specimens, creating a peaceful and tranquil space for all to enjoy.
+The gardens deserve a new lease of life - St Andrew's Gardens a space for everyone will do just that, transforming the space through new bee friendly planting specimens, creating a peaceful and tranquil space for all to enjoy.
 At the Heart will commission a new public art work which will zone the play and performance space from the peaceful area of the memorial garden.
 You can pledge to have a loved one memorialised and remembered in this special design.

 Steps to get it done: